Using Jira doesn’t mean you’re Agile, in fact, it could be stopping you from being as Agile as you could be.

 #2 – Keep your backlog in check

 Stories should be emergent as they come up through the backlog rather than broken out too early.
 You can often end up with Jira backlogs that are huge and overwhelming.
-This is where I recommend to keep your product backlog separate, preferably as a visual physical board in a place where everyone can see and interact with it.
+This is where I recommend keeping your product backlog separate, preferably as a visual physical board in a place where everyone can see and interact with it.
 Then only move the upcoming stories to Jira.

 To hear my other tips, watch the video below…